Health Benefits of Alkaline Water

 A study conducted at the Voice Institute of New York concluded that drinking alkaline water (8.8 pH) instantly inactivated pepsin and had good acid-buffering capabilities12.

 The bottom line?
 Considering the many health benefits of alkaline water, it is a much better choice when reducing the symptoms of heartburn than taking antacids.

-And 91 percent of these are not recycled.
+The sad fact is that humans are now consuming one million plastic bottles of water per minute.
+Yes—per minute— and 91% of these are not recycled.
 Almost all the plastic produced by this current craze is added to landfills or ends up in the oceans.
 By 2050, it is estimated that the ocean will contain more plastic, by weight, than fish14.

 A few of the different types of home water filters include the following:

 These filter out larger particles and reduce the amount of chlorine in the water.
 Carbon filters eliminate pollutants through absorption, and while they are good at removing chlorine and other chemicals, they are not so good at filtering heavy metals.